opentelekomcloud/docs-next/docs/best-practices/containers/cloud-container-engine/enabling-external-traffic-with-ingress-and-tls.md

 ```

 :::important
-Make sure to replace `<ELB_ID>` with the actual ID of the Elastic Load Balancer we created earlier.
+Be sure to replace placeholder value `<ELB_ID>` with the actual ID of the Elastic Load Balancer created earlier.
 :::

-With the overrides.yaml file prepared, you can now proceed to install the NGINX Ingress Controller using Helm.
-This will deploy all required components into a dedicated namespace called `nginx-system`.
-Run the following commands:
+Once the **overrides.yaml** file is ready, you can install the NGINX Ingress Controller using Helm.
+This will deploy all necessary components into a dedicated namespace called `nginx-system`.
+Execute the following commands:

 ```shell
 helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx